esProc SPL

 Comparing with RDB:

-The metadata is immature in esProc, most of computation will begin from accessing data source, it will be a little tedious for simple operations.
+esProc has no metadata, most of computation will begin from accessing data source, it will be a little tedious for very simple operations.

 Comparing with Hadoop/MPP: